GenericMappingTools/gmt/doc/rst/source/datasets/earth-daynight.rst

 indicated in parenthesis.
 The dimensions above reflect the number of nodes covered by the global images and the sizes refer to the geotiff files on the remote server. **Note**: This data set is experimental and the format and delivery is likely to change in the future (e.g., via image tiles).
+To make the files as small as possible we have also downgraded them from 24-bit to 8-bit indexed images.